 Let's take a look at basic functions: home, business, pleasure, and research.
 Usually for home, business and research, you may need to be able to print.
 That narrows down many of the portable options available today.
-For example, an Ipad 2 is a powerful machine but you really can't print from it.
-If you need the option to print, then you need a desktop or laptop.
-If you want a machine for pleasure then printing may not be an issue and you have to determine the type of pleasure you want.
+For example, an tablet is a powerful machine but you might not be able to print from it.
+If you need the option to print, then you might need a desktop or laptop.
+If you want a machine for pleasure, then printing may not be an issue and you have to determine the type of pleasure you want.

 To be honest, my experience with the new technology coming out is very limited.
 I am doing more research as well, and I am holding off.
 My old laptop really does everything I want technology wise with the exception of video chats.
 My laptop was made before they had a built in camcorder.
 I know with the research I have done, I want a piece of technology that can print.
 That knocks out the Ipad 2 until one is made with a USB port for external devices.

 There are already similar devices to the Ipad that have USB so it will probably happen with the Ipad 3.
 I want WiFi capability so I can get on the internet just about any where.
 Whatever devise I get must support Skype or Vontage and have built in video capability.